-The most noticeable feature of a Scottish Fold is its ears, which are small and tightly folded forward to cover the ear opening.
+The most noticeable feature of a Scottish Fold is its ears, which are small and folded forward.
 The tips of the ears are rounded.
 The coat of the Scottish Fold is short and dense.
 It comes in a variety of colours and patterns.
 Folds are said not to be an active breed, and this may be because of pain involved in movement (see below).

 Health and welfare of cats with folded or curled ears

 There are several breeds of cat with ears that do not stand up in the normal way – some folding downwards and some curling backwards.
 The most well known is the Scottish Fold cat, where the Scottish Fold gene mutation detrimentally affects cartilage, most obviously seen making the ear cartilage fold.
 However, the cartilage defect affects their joints as well as the ear cartilage, with defective bone development and severe bone and cartilage abnormalities in all cats with folded ears.
 This is known as osteochondrodysplasia – a general term for a disorder of the development of bone and cartilage.
 These bone and cartilage abnormalities lead to severe and painful arthritis and Scottish Folds can suffer from severe and painful degenerative joint disease, also known as osteoarthritis, throughout their lives.
 As the disease progresses, the joints stiffen, bones fuse and movement becomes more difficult and extremely painful.

 Bone abnormalities in Scottish Fold cats: ‘A’ shows a severely affected cat and ‘B’ a mildly affected cat (photo courtesy of Richard Malik)

 The genetics of osteochondrodysplasia

 The mutation causing osteochondrodysplasia results from a single autosomal dominant gene, although the gene may have incomplete penetrance, and thus the abnormalities may vary in severity between one cat and another.